National Database and Registration Authority

-Nadra is also responsible to issuing the computerised national identity cards to the citizens of Pakistan, maintaining their sensitive informational upgraded in the government databases, and securing national identities of the citizens of Pakistan from being stolen and theft.
-It is one of the largest government database institution, employing more than 11,000 people in more than 800 domestic offices and five international offices.
+NADRA is also responsible for issuing Computerised National Identity Cards to the citizens of Pakistan, maintaining their sensitive informational upgraded in the government databases, and securing national identities of the citizens of Pakistan from being stolen and theft.
+It is one of the largest government database institutions, employing more than 24,000 people in more than 900 domestic offices and ten international offices.

 Codified by the Second Amendment, §30 of the Constitution of Pakistan in 2000, the Constitution grants powers to NADRA to enact civil registration and sensitive databases of Pakistan's citizens; all databases are kept to ensure the safety of citizens' databases.
-The organisation is currently headed by Tariq Malik who is the current Chairman.